azadbolour/boardgame/scala-server/NOTES.md

   res1: List[Int] = List(0)

 - Future errors - onComplete takes a callback: Try[T] => U (U is an arbitrary type).
-But you are not going to get the result of teh callback.
+But you are not going to get the result of the callback.
 So U might as well be Unit, unless the callback is also used for other purposes.

   recover and recoverWith allow you to provide a default value in case of